TakundaKatsidzira/TakundaKatsidzira/resources/projects.md

 * Decide on a Minimum Viable Product (MVP).
 * Break the solution into minimal sub-tasks to implement one by one.
 * For each problem experiment with small examples, testable procedures to come up with a solution.
-* Design a procedural algorithm to solve the problem handling edge cases, and constraints
+* Design a procedural algorithm to solve the problem handling edge cases, and constraints.
-* Develop, test and validate solution.
+* Develop a working solution first, can be suboptimal, test and validate solution.
+* Incrementally optimize complexity.

 ## 🧱 **1.
 Object-Oriented Design**